Functional optimal transport: map estimation and domain adaptation for functional data: Introduction

-There is indeed a growing interest in finding an explicit optimal transport map linked to the Monge problem.
-For discrete distributions, map estimation can be tackled by jointly learning the coupling and a transformation map \cite{perrot2016mapping_est_discre_OT}.
-This basic idea and extensions were shown to be useful for the alignment of multimodal distributions \cite{lee2019hierarchical_hiwa} and word embedding \cite{zhang2017earth_mover,grave2019unsupervised}; such joint optimization objective was shown \cite{alvarez2019towards_joint} to be related to the softassign Procrustes method \cite{rangarajan1997softassign}.
-Meanwhile, a different strand of work focused on scaling up the computation of the transport map \cite{genevay2016stoch_LSOT, meng2019large_map_est}, including approximating transport maps with neural networks \cite{seguy2017LSOT,makkuva2019ICNN}, deep generative models \cite{xie2019scalable_LSOT}, and flow models \cite{huang2020convex_ot}.
-Most existing approaches learn a map that transports point mass from one (empirical) distribution to another.
-To the best of our knowledge, there is scarcely any work that addresses optimal transport in the domains of functions by specifically accounting for the functional data structure.
+We note that there is currently a growing interest, especially in the machine learning literature, in finding an explicit optimal transport map linked to the Monge problem, although such attempts were mainly confined to finite-dimensional domains.
+For discrete distributions, map estimation can be tackled by jointly learning the coupling and a transformation map \citep{perrot2016mapping_est_discre_OT}.
+This basic idea and extensions were shown to be useful for the alignment of multimodal distributions \citep{lee2019hierarchical_hiwa} and word embedding \citep{zhang2017earth_mover,grave2019unsupervised}; such joint optimization objective was shown \citep{alvarez2019towards_joint} to be related to the softassign Procrustes method \citep{rangarajan1997softassign}.
+Meanwhile, a different strand of work focused on scaling up the computation of the transport map \citep{genevay2016stoch_LSOT, meng2019large_map_est}, including approximating transport maps with neural networks \citep{seguy2017LSOT,makkuva2019ICNN}, deep generative models \citep{xie2019scalable_LSOT}, and flow models \citep{huang2020convex_ot}.
+It is emphasized that all these methods are not quite suitable for capturing the distributions on the space of functions.
+Recent developments on Gromov-Wasserstein distance enable the comparisons of distributions on space of different dimensions~\citep{memoli2011gromov}.
+An alternative approach to constructing distances between probability measures on (Euclidean) spaces of different dimensions was recently proposed by \cite{cai2022_w_inequal}.
+These techniques are relevant but not immediately applicable to the functional domains, which are of infinite dimensions.
+In addition, a common feature of functional data analysis is that the function samples are typically observed at the different and possibly varying number of design points.
 A naive approach to functional data is to treat a function as a vector of components sampled at a number of design points in its domain.
-Such an approach fails to exploit the fine structures (e.g., continuity, regularity) present naturally in many functional domains and would be highly sensitive to the choice of design points as one moves from one domain to another.
+Such an approach fails to exploit the fine structures (e.g., continuity, regularity) present naturally in many functional domains.
+Moreover, non-functional approaches to functional data may be highly sensitive to the choice of design points as one moves from one domain to another.